7owh/GradleMCP/README.md

 This is a modification to an already good repository to make it even easier to setup and get into coding right away.

+I only simplified the setup process, pre-included Gradle and wrote some simple code on top of what already was there.

 The original repository can be found at [Hippo/GradleMCP](https://github.com/Hippo/GradleMCP), MIT License.

 # SETUP #